Pat Mora Biography

 With her daughter, Libby Martinez, Pat wrote I Pledge Allegiance and Bravo, Chico Canta!
 Bravo!
 A literacy advocate excited about sharing what she calls "bookjoy," Pat founded Children's Day, Book Day, in Spanish, El día de los niños, El día de los libros, "Día."
 Pat and her partners including the American Library Association and First Book nationally promote this year-long initiative of creatively linking all children and families to books and establishing annual April Children’s Day, Book Day celebrations.
 Pat’s Book Fiesta captures this bookjoy spirit.
 April 2018 is the 22nd anniversary of this initiative.

-Born in El Paso to a loving, bilingual family, Pat lives in Santa Fe.
-She’s grateful for her three children, her enthusiastic four-year-old granddaughter, her husband, anthropology professor Vern Scarborough, and her readers.
+Born in El Paso, Texas, to a loving, bilingual family, Pat lives in Santa Fe, New Mexico.
+She’s grateful for her three children, her enthusiastic five-year-old granddaughter, her husband, retired anthropology professor Vern Scarborough, and her readers.
 A former teacher, university administrator, museum director, and consultant, Pat is a popular speaker about creativity, inclusivity and bookjoy.
 She is always working on new books.